 Bill payment service providers

-Art market participants – Any business dealing in works of art, or offering storage facilities (such as freeports), need to check whether they are subject to MLR.
+Art market participants – Any business dealing in works of art, or offering storage facilities (such as freeports), must check whether they are subject to MLR.

 Many of these businesses will already be supervised for MLR purposes by their regulatory body, but if they aren’t part of a body recognised by HMRC they may need to register directly with HMRC.

-For most businesses that aren’t in the above categories the most noticeable effect of anti-money laundering rules will be having to meet extra requirements in dealings with banks and any of the businesses that fall into the regulated group.
+For most businesses, the most noticeable effect of anti-money laundering rules will be having to meet extra requirements when dealing with banks or other businesses that do fall into the regulated group.

-For example, when you open new bank accounts you must provide details about the business and its directors, along with evidence that they are who they claim to be.
-If you or any of the directors are non-resident in the UK, there will be additional compliance requirements.
+A limited company opening a new bank account will be asked to provide details about the business and its directors, along with evidence that they are who they claim to be.
+There are usually additional compliance requirements if any of the directors are non-resident in the UK.

-If a business deal with another business which is regulated under MLR, they may find that they’re asked to prove the source of funds.
+A business dealing with another business which is regulated under Money Laundering Regulations (MLR) might find they’re asked to prove the source of their funds.

-This information will be required whenever a business seeks to appoint an accountancy or law firm to act for them, or when they get involved in property transactions.
+This information will also be required whenever a business appoints an accountancy or law firm to act for them, or when they get involved in property transactions.

 Carrying out a money-laundering risk assessment